wcarc-on/wcarc-site/meetings.md

 * Nov.
 16, 2020
 * Dec.
 21, 2020 – Annual General Meeting and Christmas Party

-\* Note: The February and May meetings will take place on the second Monday of the month to avoid the Family Day and Victoria Day holidays.
+\* Note: The May meeting will take place on the second Monday of the month to avoid the Victoria Day holiday.

 ## Meeting Location